praveen-em/pact-avro-plugin/README.md

 ├── go.mod                  # Go module
 ├── main.go                 # Entrypoint for the application
 ├── plugin.go               # Stub gRPC methods (to be implemented)
-├── configureinteraction/   # Implementation to configure pact interaction ├── Makefile                # Build configuration
+├── configureinteraction/   # Implementation to build data required to be presisted in pact file ├── Makefile                # Build configuration
 ├── io_pact_plugin/         # Location of protobuf and gRPC definitions for Plugin Framework ├── log.go                  # Logging utility